blacklightpy/vaultofknowledge/Free Radio Firmware.md

 		- CDMA - Code Division Multiple Access, a scheme based on spread spectrum techniques (DSSS, FHSS, etc.)
 		- SDMA - Space Division Multiple Access
 		- RAMA - Random Access Multiple Access
 		- There are also Power Division Multiple Access (PDMA), Pulse Address Multiple Access (PAMA), Opportunity Driven Multiple Access (ODMA, by 3GPP for UMTS TDD), etc. which are niche methods different from these.
-	- Demand Assigned Multiple Access (DAMA) and Permanently Assigned Multiple Access (PAMA) are not multiple access methods (like CDMA, TDMA, FDMA, etc.), they are channel resource allocation methods.
+	- Demand Assigned Multiple Access (DAMA) and Permanently Assigned Multiple Access (PAMA; Also known as Fixed-assigned Multiple Access (FAMA) or Pre-Assigned Multiple Access (PAMA))  are not multiple access methods (like CDMA, TDMA, FDMA, etc.), they are channel resource allocation methods.
 	- In addition to channel mode, there are also packet mode channel access methods
 	- Example of multiple access methods include CSMA/CA, CDMA, OFDM/OFDMA, etc.
 - Air interface: Air interface or access mode is the link between two terminals in a wireless communication.
 While a channel access mode defines a single method (for example, a variant of CDMA), air interface (or access mode) standards include a wide range of standards related to the communications.
 Air interfaces are described as part of radio access technologies (RATs).